knative/client/docs/cmd/kn_service_create.md

       --requests-cpu string       The requested CPU (e.g., 250m).
       --requests-memory string    The requested memory (e.g., 64Mi).
       --revision-name string      The revision name to set.
 Must start with the service name and a dash as a prefix.
 Empty revision name will result in the server generating a name for the revision.
 Accepts golang templates, allowing {{.Service}} for the service name, {{.Generation}} for the generation, and {{.Random [n]}} for n random consonants. (default "{{.Service}}-{{.Random 5}}-{{.Generation}}")
+      --run-as-user int           The user to run the container (e.g., 1001).
       --service-account string    Service account name to set.
 An empty argument ("") clears the service account.
 The referenced service account must exist in the service's namespace.
       --volume stringArray        Add a volume from a ConfigMap (prefix cm: or config-map:) or a Secret (prefix secret: or sc:).
 Example: --volume myvolume=cm:myconfigmap or --volume myvolume=secret:mysecret.
 You can use this flag multiple times.
 To unset a ConfigMap/Secret reference, append "-" to the name, e.g. --volume myvolume-.
       --wait-timeout int          Seconds to wait before giving up on waiting for service to be ready. (default 600)